hanchenlab/JAGWAS/README.md

 <br />

 ## Recent Updates
+[Version 1.0.2] - Oct 1, 2025:
+* Revise the sanity check for detecting the existance of inconsistent variants across the summary statistics files.
+Now the program will stop when such case exists:
+* Error: Inconsistent variants detected in file 'The file containing the inconsistent variants'.
+Halting execution.

 [Version 1.0.1] - May 26, 2024:
 * Change the output variable log10(P) to log10_P to fix the issue that results$log10(P) not working in R since log10() is a built-in function.
 * Add a delim argument to give more flexibility to the format of summary statistics files, user now can choose tab, single-space, or comma as the delimiter.